-Goodwill recognised from this acquisition amounts to €7,122k and is attributable to the workforce and the profitability of the acquired business.
+Goodwill, recognised from this acquisition amounts to \leq 6,184k and is attributable to the workforce and the profitability of the acquired business.

-The group recognised the non-controlling interests CYBER1 Solutions (Pty) Ltd and Trinexia (PTY) Ltd at its fair value, therefore the recognised value of the non-controlling interests was its proportionate share of the acquired net identifiable assets.
-See note 1.4 for the group's accounting policies for business combinations.
+The group recognised the non-controlling interests CYBERI Solutions (Pty) Ltd and Trinexia (PTY) Ltd at its fair value, therefore the recognised value of the non-controlling interests was its proportionate share of the acquired net identifiable assets.

-Below table is a summary of paid considerations for the acquisitions as well as the Fair Value of acquired Assets and Liabilities
+The table above is a summary of paid considerations for the acquisitions as well as the Fair Value of acquired Assets and Liabilities

-Goodwill shows a balance of €7,122k in 2023 (2022: €6,735k)
+Goodwill shows a balance of €6,184k in 2024 (2023: €7,122k)